NomicFoundation/hardhat-website/STYLE.md

 - Mocha
 - Configuration Variable

+### Proper nouns in code blocks

+If these terms are included in code blocks (with `single backticks` or `triple backticks`), the above capitalizations don't apply, as they are technical terms and part of the code.
+In code blocks, you should use the term as it appears in the code.

+For example `NetworkConnection` should be capitalized as `NetworkConnection`, not `Network Connection`, nor replaced by "Network Connection".

 ### How to refer to the name of a Hook

 When you need to refer to the name of a Hook, you should use `HookCategoryName#hookName`, where `HookCategoryName` is the name of the TypeScript interface that defines the Hooks of that category, and `hookName` is the name of the property in that interface.
 Some examples: